Research question: (How) does the library help to increase research productivity and impact?

 Pilot Project: University of Pittsburgh and University of Washington

 The University of Pittsburgh and University of Washington teams explored the role of a library in supporting research productivity at their respective institutions.
 The University of Pittsburgh team focused on the discovery stage of the research process, with a specific focus on early-career researchers in the hard sciences.
 The University of Washington team focused on faculty and postdoctoral researchers in the science, technology, engineering, and math (STEM) and health sciences fields and their need for understanding and communicating the impact of their work.
 While focusing on their individual projects, the two teams agreed to work together to test one of the goals of the IMLS grant: building collaborative library research partnerships.
 The teams agreed to focus on similar user groups and adopt the same methods for data collection.
 As a result of the collaboration, each of their reports include the guides for semi-structured interviews and other resources.

-Pilot Project: University of Manitoba
+Practice Brief: University of Manitoba